NadjaUvA/nadjavanthoff.github.io/_pages/about.md

 Research interests
 ------
 My research interests are **causal inference** and **causal machine learning**, especially the methods for identifying and estimating causal effects in case of **many instrumental variables**.
-I am also interested in the empirical application of these methods to evaluate **policy interventions** within the field of **applied microeconometrics**.
+I am also interested in the empirical application of these methods to evaluate **policy interventions** within the field of **health economics**.

 <!---